-Yoga classes are great for stretching out your muscles and decompressing the spine.
+Yoga classes, like DaYo, are great for stretching out your muscles and decompressing the spine.
 Sitting in a hot sauna or steam room is also a fantastic way to let your body heal with natural heat and hydration.
 Some folks enjoy red light therapy or outdoor suntanning to get a much-needed boost of vitamin D, which helps promote healthy hormones.

 Everyone’s recovery routine will be unique, but the message is simple: exercise is only a small component of health and fitness.
 It’s a 24/7 commitment that reaches out into all aspects of life.